-The site will be open 20 days per year (10 Wednesdays and Saturdays) and will be open to Very Small Quantity Generators (VSQGs) who are generally small businesses like dry cleaners that have more waste then the average household but do not meet are large waste requirement, and residents from the member Towns.
+The site will be open 20 days per year (10 Wednesdays and Saturdays) from March through December.
+It is also open to Very Small Quantity Generators (VSQGs) who are generally small businesses like dry cleaners that have more waste then the average household but do not meet are large waste requirement, and residents from the member Towns.
 The site can be visited by appointment so traffic can be controlled.
 Residents and VSQGs will still have a fee to dispose of the waste, which will vary depending on the volume of trash.